-Redundancy payments fall into two categories: statutory payments and non-statutory payments.
+Redundancy payments fall into two categories: statutory payments and non-statutory payments (see the Non-statutory redundancy pay guidance note).

 Statutory redundancy is the amount which must be paid by the employer to the employee under employment law and will be a fixed amount for each year of service.
-Statutory redundancy pay is usually exempt from tax (see below).
+Statutory redundancy pay is usually exempt from tax.

 An employee is entitled to a statutory redundancy payment if he is made redundant after being continuously employed by the employer for at least two years.